 - FREE: Thermal imaging along with a 30 day Home Warranty and a $10,000 Honour Guarantee

-- Over 30 years general contracting experience and renovations, with experience in flipping homes and rental properties
+- Over 30 plus years general contracting experience and renovations

-- Residentail, Commercial, WETT and Mould Certified since 1997
+- Residential, Commercial, WETT and Mould Certified since 1997

 - Carson Dunlop Graduate - Residential and Commercial

 - WETT Certified #9247

 - IAC2- Mould Certified - #IAC2-02-0740 - Mould Detection K9 Services Available

 - We carry Errors and Omissions along with liability insurance

 - 15 plus years as a real estate investor